yingw787/tinydevcrm-mvp/WHY.md

 -   **Lack of third-party developer extensibility**: Productive.app is a closed environment with no available developer API.
 This means that additional analytics and view representations around habits cannot be tracked beyond what the app developers have provided.
-Currently, this is limited to what days of the month have you completed a specific habit.
+It also means that no extensions ecosystem is possible.

 -   **Opaque underlying data representation**: I have no idea how my data is saved.
-I would not be surprised if a NoSQL backing, and the lack of highly structured migrations, causes the application upgrade process to result in the data loss I've been experiencing.
+I would not be surprised if a NoSQL backing, and the lack of highly structured migrations causes the application upgrade process to result in the data loss I've been experiencing.

+-   **UI/UX changes**: I don't remember which founder said this (maybe from Basecamp, or Fog Creek, or MicroConf), but they said the only way in order to gain new sales and maintain / increase user conversion was to release a new version of their product with new features.
+Not tinkering with sales channels like advertising or referrals, or increasing customer support or refactoring existing features and increasing performance.
+For a tool like a habit tracker where I need something reliable and steady in a changing world, **this is absolutely a deal breaker**.
+There have been at least two jarring UX changes I've experienced through Productive.
+I understand they have families to feed and investors to please, and the changes aren't bad, it's just that for me in this specific context, I don't like change.

 Ultimately, I found the cons to outweigh the pros.
 The data loss and lack of visibility into the underlying data representation and confidence in application